astronomer/docs/astro/install-azure.md

 - Optional.
 Your preferred node instance type.
 The default is Standard_D4d_v5.
 - Optional.
 Your preferred Postgres Flexible Server instance type.
 The default is Standard_D4ds_v4.
 - Optional.
 Your preferred maximum node count.
 - Optional.
 Your custom CIDR ranges for Astronomer service connections.
-The default is 72.20.0.0/19.
+The default is 172.20.0.0/19.

-If you don't specify a preferred configuration for your organization, Astronomer support creates a cluster in `us-central1` with the default configurations for Astro on Azure.
+If you don't specify a preferred configuration for your organization, Astronomer support creates a cluster in `centralus` with the default configurations for Astro on Azure.
 See [Azure resource reference](resource-reference-gcp.md).

 ## Step 4: Astronomer support creates the cluster